 Essential Ramen Toppings Guide

-• Chashu (チャーシュー): Braised pork belly or shoulder, sliced and laid on top.
-The star topping of most bowls
+- Chashu: braised pork belly or shoulder, sliced and laid over the top.
+The star of most bowls.

-• Ajitama (味玉): Soft-boiled egg marinated in soy sauce and mirin, with a jammy, orange yolk.
-Usually ¥100-150 extra and absolutely worth it
+- Ajitama: soft-boiled egg marinated in soy and mirin, with a jammy orange yolk.
+Usually ¥100-150 extra and worth every yen.

-• Nori (海苔): Sheets of dried seaweed, often draped over the side of the bowl
+- Nori: sheets of dried seaweed, often propped against the side of the bowl.

-• Corn & Butter: Sapporo-style additions, especially in miso ramen
+- Corn & butter: Sapporo-style additions, especially in miso.

 Ramen Etiquette in Tokyo